Spain’s top wine destinations

 What to expect from Ribera wines

-The wines are intense and well-structured.
-Young reds offer fresh aromas of red berries, while aged wines — such as Reservas and Gran Reservas — develop elegant notes of spice, oak and smooth tannins.
+The wines are full-bodied and structured.
+Young reds show fresh red fruit aromas, while Reserva and Gran Reserva wines develop notes of spice and oak, with more refined tannins.

 What to do